 Safe Spot provides services to help children and families affected by sexual abuse or severe physical abuse.
 Our services include:

-After possible abuse is reported, the child is interviewed in Safe Spot's interview room.
+After possible abuse is reported, the child is interviewed one-on-one in Safe Spot's interview room.
 Our interviewers are trained in ways to gather information without leading or upsetting the child.
 The interview is recorded, and investigators can watch the interview from our observation room as it happens.

 A medical examiner checks the child's health and looks for evidence of injuries.
 The exam is performed in a child-friendly room and is not invasive or painful.